 1/2 teaspoon salt, or more to taste

 Heat the broiler with a rack about 4 inches below the heat source.
 Place the tomatillos, jalapeño, serrano pepper, and garlic into a baking dish.
-Broil, turning occasionally, until they’re blackened in spots, about 8 minutes.
+Broil, turning occasionally, until they’re blackened in spots, 10 to 12 minutes.

 Remove the baking dish and add chicken stock then use a wooden spoon to scrape any bits stuck to the bottom.
 Let tomatillos, peppers, and garlic cool.